Terria-K/Teuria/README.md

 # Teuria
  A Simple Game Engine made from MonoGame

- This game engine includes a basic functionality you need for 2D game development such as ECS.
+ This game engine includes a basic functionality you need for 2D game development.

  This engine is still work-in-progress and still needs more improvements.
 It is heavily inspired from Monocle and Godot Engine.
+ This is has a Nodes and ECS system combined together to make things easy to use, and straightforward for beginners that has different game development experience whether they want ECS or Nodes.
  It is not usable for larger projects, but it is useful for starters who wants to get in to Monogame.

  Monocle: https://github.com/JamesMcMahon/monocle-engine